 There's a timelessness to a red manicure that makes it appropriate for any season.
 Come spring picnic or winter wedding, a red manicure always looks the part.
 While we'll always hold a soft spot for this classic, our eyes have recently been turned.
-Yes, we've found a summer-ready colour that will have you cheating on your usual red hue.
+Yes, we've found a summer-ready color that will have you cheating on your usual red hue.

 We're talking about pink nails—from Barbie pink to blush.
-A pink shade is an alternative to red that still packs enough colour.
+A pink shade is an alternative to red that still packs enough color.
 Plus, there's a shade for every skin tone.
 When you think about it, it's really the perfect warm-weather shade.

 As we're well on our way to summer, we've picked eight inspiring pink nail looks for you to try.
 We've also included the best pink nail polishes and the right kits you'll need.
 Now let's help you swap out the scarlet.